freeburma/JS_Tuner/ReadMe.md

 ![plot](./screenshot.png)

 This is a Chromatic Tuning Machine which will detect all your musical notes between A2-A7 ranges.
-We use 440Hz frequency which is a gold standard frequency to tune any instrument.
+We use 440Hz frequency which is a gold standard frequency to tune any instruments.

 I don't use any library, however, I got help from "Pitch Detect" by Chris Wilson.
 He made me to complete this project.
 Some of the partial codes are directly inherited from